 Reference: Lehmann, Joy.
 Are you Using Death Indexes in Your Research?
 Heritage Quest, (magazine), Issue #67, Jan/Feb 1997, page 15.

 b.
 Obituaries While you are waiting for that death certificate to arrive in the mail, you may wish to check for an obituary on your ancestor.
 You can find obituaries in your local public library.
 Your library may have "Newspapers in Microform" and/or "Union List of Newspapers".
 The Gale Directory of Publications has more current newspapers.
 Most states also have a bibliography of newspapers.
 Three things to keep in mind while reading obituaries: Who said it?
 When did they say it? and How did they know?
 The obituary may give you a birth town, the island or maybe just "Azores," "Madeira," or "Portugal."
 It will list the surviving spouse (if any) as well as surviving offspring.
 It may list places of where the deceased lived, and may even give you a time line.
 It may include the ancestor's occupation and how long in that occupation.
 Sometimes, you will find an article in the newspaper about the deceased, especially if your ancestor was prominent, or possibly died in a tragedy.
 A side note on newspapers here: some older newspapers have "Society" sections where they may say the Mr. & Mrs. ____ went to visit their daughter in ____.

 2. Marriage records When looking for your ancestors' marriage (if they married in America), the record or register will prove the marriage took place.
 The license or application gives lot of genealogical information, so this is quite good to obtain.
 Also, getting a photocopy from the church marriage books could give the town, particularly if they married in a Portuguese community.
 The witnesses to the marriage could be relatives.
 The parents of the bride and groom could be listed.
 Some things you may run across when looking for the marriage are the bond (money put up by the groom) or a consent affidavit (parents saying OK to the marriage).
 Most marriages can be easily found from 1600 on at the place where it occurred.
-In New England you may find them at the town level; most other states you find them at the county level.
+In New England, you may find them at the town level; most other states you find them at the county level.
 To approximate a year for marriage, subtract 2 years from the birth of the oldest child.

 3. Birth records Birth records didn't really begin until about the turn of the century (1900).
 A person who needed a certificate and didn't have one filed the information on a form themselves (this began around 1937).
 This is called a Delayed Certificate of Birth.
 For the birth of ancestors before the records were kept, you would need to use the U. S. Census, family Bible, or baptismal records.
-But if you are dealing with your immigrant, he may not have an American birth certificate.
+But if you are dealing with your immigrant, he will not have an American birth certificate.
 You may want to get the birth certificates of the ancestor's offspring.
 It may offer you other clues.